Number Eight (Battlestar Galactica): Sharon "Athena" Agathon

 Sharon "Athena" Agathon is originally created to impersonate Boomer and ensure the success of a Cylon experiment to create a Human-Cylon hybrid.
 She aids Karl "Helo" Agathon on Caprica, intending eventually to kill him.
 However, she eventually falls genuinely in love with Helo and tries to help him escape, during which he both discovers her true identity and that she is pregnant with his child.
 Sharon uses her knowledge of the Tomb of Athena on Kobol as leverage to avoid immediate execution aboard Galactica and consistently demonstrates her loyalty by defending the group from Cylon ambushes.
 Sharon's reunion with the Galactica personnel is tense due to Boomer's history with them, but she makes it clear that she and Boomer are different people.

 Upon learning of irregularities in the pregnancy, President Roslin orders it terminated but rescinds the decision when Sharon's fetal blood is used to cure her terminal cancer.
 Sharon gives birth to her child prematurely and names her Hera.
 The Colonial administration decides it is too dangerous to let a hybrid child be raised by a Cylon mother, so they fake the child's death and rehome her with a human mother.
 Despite the strain this puts on Sharon's loyalty, she continues to help the Galactica.

 Sharon and Helo are married in the gap between Season 2 and Season 3, and Sharon is recognized for her service by being sworn in at Boomer's rank of Lieutenant JG.
 She is sent back to New Caprica as the liaison between the Galactica fleet and the resistance effort and is able to infiltrate the Cylon base and steal the keys for the civilian ships.
 After the successful rescue mission, Sharon is assigned to join the Galacticas pilot corps with the callsign "Athena" after the goddess of warfare and wisdom.
-During Colonial negotiations with the Cylons, Athena and Helo learn their daughter is still alive on a Cylon ship.
-Athena travels to the ship, retrieves her daughter, and honors Boomer's wish to be executed for betraying the Colonial cause.
+During negotiations between the Colonials and the Cylons, Athena and Helo learn that their daughter is alive on a Cylon Basestar.
+Athena travels to the ship, retrieves her daughter, and escapes with the help of Caprica Six, who kills Boomer after she threatens to kill Hera.
+Athena is then reunited with Helo aboard the Galactica.
+Later, she joins Starbuck's mission to find Earth and helps her liaise with a rebel Cylon group led by Natalie.